Configuring Cheerio

 Note that "more forgiving" means

-has error-correcting mechanisms that aren't always a match for the standards observed by web browsers.
+htmlparser2has error-correcting mechanisms that aren't always a match for the standards observed by web browsers.
 This behavior may be useful when parsing non-HTML content. ↩